CERT-Polska/training-mwdb/source/part-3.md

 - `127.0.0.1:8080` mwdb-core (user: admin, password: admin)
 - `127.0.0.1:8090` minio (user: mwdb, password: mwdbmwdb)

+**Question**: Download a file citadelmalware.bin from the repository, and upload it to mwdb.
+It will be tagged by karton.
+What is the tag name?

 ## **Exercise #3.1**: Adding new service to the Karton pipeline

 **Goal**: Learn how to connect new karton systems to your network